 - Love Makes You Crazy/Dumb: Several of his songs.

 - Lyrical Dissonance: A lot of his songs sound upbeat and have lots of energy, but the lyrics themselves can be pretty depressing.

-- Melancholy Moon: "Talking to the Moon", about trying to reach a distant lover.
+- Melancholy Moon: "Talking to the Moon", about trying to reach a distant (or possibly deceased) lover.